brian-watkins/elm-spec/README.md

 ### elm-spec-runner

-You can run your specs from the command line in a [JSDOM](https://github.com/jsdom/jsdom) environment.
+You can run your specs in JSDOM or a real browser, right from the command line.

 ```
 $ npm install --save-dev elm-spec-runner